 On February 26, 2018, the district court granted the government’s motion to dismiss, holding that Public Citizen, NRDC, and CWA had failed to establish that they had standing to bring the case.
-The court then set a deadline of April 2, 2018, for the plaintiffs to file a motion for leave to amend the complaint, to try to satisfy the concerns stated in his order granting the motion to dismiss.
 We then filed a motion for leave to file a second amended complaint, accompanied by ten additional declarations, to show our standing to pursue the case.
 The government did not oppose our motion, which was then granted.
-The parties will now brief dispositive motions.